raclettejs/raclette-docs/guide/introduction/architecture.md

 This document outlines the key architectural components of a Raclette-based application and how they interact with one another.

-## Admin Dashboard

-Every Raclette installation includes a built-in, standalone **Admin Dashboard** — a web-based control center used to configure and manage your Raclette application without writing code.

-The Admin Dashboard allows you to:

-- Initialize and manage projects
-- Configure UI views and layouts
-- Create and assign users and permissions
-- Manage tags and metadata
-- Set up `InteractionLinks`, `Widgets`, and `Compositions`

-Essentially, anything that doesn't require code changes can be configured here.

 ## Core

 The **Raclette Core** is the foundation of every Raclette application.
 It provides: